google/ksp/docs/ksp2.md

 response to the compiler migration to K2, whose compiler plugin API is different from the one KSP1 uses.

 Not being a compiler plugin and having a better control of the program life cycles means that it’s straightforward to provide an entry point that can be called by other programs.
-This is especially convenient for processors in their test codes.
+This is especially convenient for testing processors as a processor author.
 KSP2 also provides a new command line tool that has its own main function, instead of being part of the compiler invocation.

 With the new implementation, it is also a great opportunity to introduce some refinements in the API behavior so that